folio-org/acquisitions-tools/README.md

    ```

 ### Changing the Port

+The application runs on port `8080` by default.

 To run the application on a different port, set the `SERVER_PORT` environment variable _before_ running the `java -jar`
 command: